godotengine/godot-docs/tutorials/scripting/gdscript/warnings/return_value_discarded.rst

 .. code-block:: none

-    The function "%s()" returns a value that will be discarded if not used.
+    The function "get_number()" returns a value that will be discarded if not used.

 The default warning level for this warning is **Ignore**.